 Because she was not allowed to take pictures at the Singing Wells definitely check out this page on the new PBS/Nat Geo Documentary that was filmed at Sarara recently.
 It has some great pictures and scroll to the bottom for amazing sound clips of the Samburu Warriors singing at the well.

 NRT has been incredibly successful, with 20+ communities in Northern Kenya currently participating and dozens more on a waitlist to join.
 A big draw for the communities are retaining their land and way of life, but also the increased security created by ranger units funded with tourism revenue.
 At the same time the model conserves huge tracts of land where animals can move freely.
-All of this together in one conservancy means that travelers who visit Sarara are able to visit the Singing Wells and Samburu communities and get a glimpse of people are just living their day to day lives and not in any way performing for visitors.
-At both the Singing Wells and at the Manyattas they forbid taking pictures to respect Samburu cultural norms and it allows you to really fully soak in the experience as it is happening.
+All of this together in one conservancy means that travelers who visit Sarara Camp are able to visit the Singing Wells and Samburu communities and get a glimpse of people are just living their day-to-day lives and not in any way performing for visitors.
+At both the Singing Wells and at the Manyattas, they forbid taking pictures to respect Samburu cultural norms and it allows you to really fully soak in the experience as it is happening.

-They also surely had a great time!
+We also surely had a great time!